DavidMertz/dispatch/docs/api.md

 A few binding examples were shown already when we saw how to create dispatchers.
 In those simplest examples, only type information was demonstrated.
 Let us create additional bound implementations that utilize both types and predicates.
-Here we will also show that these dispatch decisions are, in fact, being honored by the dispatcher.
+Here we also show that these dispatch decisions are, in fact, being honored by the dispatcher.

 ```python
 from __future__ import annotations